Tofull/LetsMapTheWorld/README.md

 ## Installation

-On a server, simply launch : npm install
+On a server, simply launch :
+    $ npm install
+    $ npm start

 ## Tests
 This app is working on : https://letsmaptheworld.herokuapp.com/